-Curtain bangs are the most sought-after trend of 2022.
+Curtain bangs are the most sought-after trend.
 They do some excellent face framing, thus enhancing eyes and cheekbones, and grow out seamlessly.
 More than that, a curtain fringe helps women hit the middle part and modern shag trends that are nothing but huge now.

 Shall you cut some window bangs too?
 After you see 25 ideas on how to style curtain bangs for all hair lengths and types, you might want to.

 Let us first recall the distinctive features of the fringe.
 Curtain bangs are angled to the sides and part in the middle (think of curtains that are fastened to the sides).
 While the final look will largely depend on the haircut, the correct styling of the bangs matters a lot, too.